 Within the general guidelines outlined below, the types of projects that will be considered within these mechanisms include projects that:

-- Promote Translational Science (see below) - Provide support for early career investigators. - Stimulate the development of new clinical and translational inter- and multidisciplinary teams. - Promote community-based research. - Develop new methodologies to leverage institutional strengths and new initiatives. - Pursue high-risk, high reward studies.
+- Provide support for early career investigators. - Stimulate the development of new clinical and translational inter- and multidisciplinary teams. - Promote community-based research. - Develop new methodologies to leverage institutional strengths and new initiatives. - Pursue high-risk, high reward studies.